-The typical asking rate per listing is in the $20's per square foot per year.
-The Portsmouth region is going through a decrease in rates.
+Most listings are in the $20's per square foot per year.
+The Portsmouth submarket is going through a decrease in rates.
 In the last 3 months, the median rate fell $7 per sqft per year.
-That's a 24% decline in rent.
+That's a 22% decrease in rent.

-Compared to the rest of the Greater Boston market, the Portsmouth submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Greater Boston market, the Portsmouth submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 17 listings have been listed, which means listings are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 35% of the listings in the Portsmouth are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 64 listings have been made available, so you'll want to check back regularly for new listings.
+About 2% of the available leases in the Portsmouth are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.